 - Adjusting a radio, CD player, iPod or MP3 player

-While no driver is “good” at texting or engaging in other distractions while driving, less experienced drivers are more likely to suffer serious consequences as a result.
+While no driver is “good” at texting or engaging in other distractions while driving, our Fort Lauderdale attorneys believe that less experienced drivers are more likely to suffer serious consequences as a result.

 The AAA Foundation for Traffic Safety released a study on environmental factors resulting in teen driver crashes and found that in 58 percent of crashes overall, teen drivers were inattentive or engaged in some other non-driving related activity.
 This was especially true for road departure crashes (89 percent) and rear-end crashes (76 percent).

 The most frequent behaviors leading to distracted driving accidents were: